-UPDATE 6/2/2014: Within the past 2 weeks amazon has begun requiring sellers to obtain approval before being allowed to sell in the grocery category.
+UPDATE 6/2/2014: Within the past 2 weeks amazon has begun requiring sellers to obtain approval before selling food on Amazon.
 Sellers who had previously been selling in the grocery category were “grand fathered in” as long as their metrics in the category were up to par.
-In order to see the requirements to sell you can begin by clicking this link: http://www.amazon.com/gp/help/customer/display.html?nodeId=14113001
+In order to see the requirements to sell you can begin by clicking this link: https://www.amazon.com/gp/help/customer/display.html?nodeId=14113001

 Here is the original post:

 I have been getting quite a few questions via email and comments on the blog about selling groceries on amazon since my December results post.
-In today’s post I will cover some of the things that have helped me starting out, and some things to look for related to selling groceries on amazon.
-I will be focusing on selling groceries for FBA, but much of this could be applied to merchant fulfilling groceries as well.
+In today’s post I will cover some of the things that helped me when I started selling food on amazon FBA.
+I will be focusing on selling groceries on Amazon FBA, but much of this could be applied to merchant fulfilling groceries as well.

-There are also restrictions on when you can send in “meltable” products, such as chocolates, and information on when those can be sent into amazon FBA can be found in the link above as well.
+Another important piece of information to know when selling food on Amazon is that there are restrictions on when you can send in “meltable” products.
+One example might be chocolates.
+Information on when those can be sent into amazon FBA can be found in the link above as well.
 Be sure to keep this in mind, because if you send in a meltable product outside the date range that they are accepted, you run the risk of your product be disposed of upon arrival.
 Do your homework, and follow the rules and you will be good to go.

 Assuming you still want to try out selling groceries through FBA after you have done some research on the requirements, the next step is finding grocery items to sell on amazon.